st-tech/zr-obp/README.md

 ### Research

-Researchers can evaluate the performance of their bandit algorithms (in bandit papers) or the accuracy of their OPE estimators (in OPE papers) in an easy, standardized manner with the Open Bandit Pipeline.
+Researchers can evaluate the performance of their bandit algorithms (in bandit papers) or the accuracy of their OPE estimators (in OPE papers) in an easy, standardized manner with Open Bandit Pipeline.
 One can implement these types of experiments for their research papers using synthetic bandit data, multi-class classification data, or the real-world Open Bandit Dataset.

 - **Evaluation of Bandit Algorithms with Synthetic/Classification/Open Bandit Data**
 - **Evaluation of OPE with Synthetic/Classification/Open Bandit Data**